georgelviv/divoxyz/README.md

 ## IDEAS

-- Migrate from POSTCSS to lightningcss (depending on tailwind)
+- Migrate from POSTCSS to lightningcss (depending on tailwind (No it was pushed back to 3.5 (or later)))
+- Use renderToPipeableStream with Suspense (currently not supported by Vite)

 ## Inspiration